wso2/docs-is/en/includes/deploy/security/encrypt-passwords-with-cipher-tool.md

     key_password = "$secret{keystore_password}"
     ```

-3. Navigate to the `<IS_HOME>/bin/` directory in a command prompt, where the cipher tool scripts (for Windows and Linux) are stored.
+3. Navigate to the `<IS_HOME>/bin/` directory on the command prompt, where the cipher tool scripts reside.

-4. Execute the Cipher tool script to re-encrypt the passwords with the new key or secret.
+4. Execute the cipher tool script to re-encrypt the passwords with the new key or secret.
 Use the `-Drotate` option and specify the old alias.

     For **asymmetric** encryption,